Unturned3/Microdot/wiki/2_crossToolchain/3_build.md

 code, _and_ both `gcc` and `musl-libc` performs several tests on the binutils tools and determine what features to enable/disable.

-The binutils built in this step will be installed in $install/bin and the tool's name will all be prefixed with the target arch triplet (`x86_64-linux-musl` in this case).
+The binutils built in this step will be installed in `$install/bin` and the tool's name will all be prefixed with the target architecture triplet (`x86_64-linux-musl` in this case).
 This set of binutils tools will be used by `gcc` in the finished cross toolchain later, as it is configured to run on our host machine, but generates code for the target architecture.
 Even